-During 2018-2019, school year, Oakview's student body was composed of 75.5% Caucasian, 10.1% African American, and 4.8% Asian students.
-In addition, 3.9% of the population is Hispanic/Latino, while 5.2% are two or more races.
-Finally, a total of 0.3% are considered to be American Indian or Alaskan Native and 0.1% is Native Hawiian or other Pacific Islander.
+During 2020-2021, school year, Oakview's student body was composed of 79.2% Caucasian, 6.2% African American, and 2.9% Asian students.
+In addition, 4.3% of the population is Hispanic/Latino, while 6.6% identify as two or more races.
+Finally, 0.4% of students are considered to be American Indian, Alaskan Native.
+Native Hawaiian or other Pacific Islander represents 0.3% of the student population.
 Oakview has students who were born in many countries around the world: Canada, Spain, China, Ethiopia, Romania, Mexico, Poland, Germany, France, Japan, India, Brazil, Turkey, Austria, Taiwan, South Africa, Lithuania, Iraq and United States including Puerto Rico.
-The 2017-2018 retention rate was 1.5%.
+The retention rate for the 2019-2020 school year was 1.3% which was slightly decreased from the 2018-2019 retention rate which was 1.5%.